upathorg/profile-frontend/README.md

 yarn
 ```

 - Once the dependencies are installed, then ensure that you have the right API link uncommented out in the env file.
-Look out for `REACT_APP_GRAPHQL_ENDPOINT`, and use `"http://localhost:4000"` when you have backend server running locally.
+Look out for `LOGIN_URL_ENDPOINT="............"` and `SIGN_IN_URL_ENDPOINT="...........`, and use `"backend local URL"` when you have backend server running locally.
 Once ready, then start the frontend server

 ```
 yarn start